Aksu Basin: Kargı fan delta

 The Kargı fan delta is located on the Aksu Basin's western side.
 It is composed of "NE-dipping thick conglomerates intercalated with thin mudstones with a total thickness of 185 m".
 Semi-rounded pebbles of limestone and ophiolite, generally ranging between 3 and 5 cm in size, are embedded in a "granule/coarse sandy matrix".
 Deposits in the Kargı fan delta contain "isolated piles of patch reefs" dating from the Tortonian period, primarily consisting of "columnar-shaped, thick-bedded, vertically growing Porites lobatosepta and Tarbellastraea siliciae colonies".
 In some places, there are "outsized blocks" of rock representing rock fall or rock slides, with the reef deposits underneath getting crushed in the process.

 Like the Karadağ fan delta, the Kargı fan delta was fed by the Bey Dağlari platform carbonates and the Antalya Nappes.
 Its growth mainly occurred in a north-northeast direction.

 According to Üner et al., the Kargı fan delta was probably formed as a "shallow braided stream and overbank deposit that developed on a medial alluvial fan".
 They write that, based on the "upper succession with patch reefs", the cause of the fan delta's formation was "a sharp transgression over the alluvial fan".

+Among foraminifera species in the Kargı area: planktic ones like Neogloboquadrina pachyderma, Globigerinoides tenellus, Globigerinoides obliquus obliquus, and Globoturborotalita rubescens; as well as the benthic ones Bulimina marginata and Saidovina karreriana.